 Winnipeg’s North End and Mosaic Market area is one of the oldest settlements in the city.
-The area’s cultural makeup is best exemplified in the many stores, bakeries and restaurants along Main Street.
+The cultural makeup is best exemplified in the many stores, bakeries and restaurants along Main Street.
 A visit to the North End isn’t complete without a few stops along the way.
-Be sure to check out the popular Kelekis diner, a family-run eatery, which first began as a mobile chip cart in 1931, and Gunn’s Bakery, an old country-style kosher bakery serving up goods since 1937.
+Be sure to check out Gunn’s Bakery, an old country-style kosher bakery serving up goods since 1937.
 Holy Trinity Ukrainian Orthodox Cathedral, adorned by an exquisite exterior mosaic, is a fine example of Ukrainian Baroque architecture.
-Located inside the cathedral is the Ukrainian Museum of Canada, which houses a unique collection of art, library and gift shop.
 Ross House Museum, which served as the first Post Office in Western Canada, is one of the last remaining examples of Red River frame architecture in Winnipeg.

-Location: The approximate boundaries are CPR railway tracks to the south, McPhillips St to the west, Carruthers and Matheson Ave to the north and the Red River to the east.
+Location: The approximate boundaries are the CPR railway tracks to the south, McPhillips Street to the west, Carruthers and Matheson Avenue to the north and the Red River to the east.
 Located 1.6 km from downtown and 7.5 km from the airport.

-How to get there: From the airport, turn onto Wellington Ave and turn left onto Century St (Route 90).
-Turn right onto Notre Dame Ave.
-Turn left onto Keewatin St. Turn right onto Logan Ave.
-Turn right on McPhillips St. Head north past the railway tracks into the North End.
+How to get there: From the airport, turn onto Wellington Avenue and turn left onto Century Street (Route 90).
+Turn right onto Notre Dame Avenue.
+Turn left onto Keewatin Street.
+Turn right onto Logan Avenue.
+Turn right on McPhillips Street.
+Head north past the railway tracks into the North End.

 Top Places to Eat

-- Baraka Pita Bakery & Mediterranean Deli is a hidden gem on Main St, serving up authentic Lebanese dishes to eat in or take out.
-Some stand-outs include: hefty, bold-flavoured chicken shawarmas, juicy beef donairs, zesty spinach fatires and freshly baked pitas.
-1783 Main St, 334-2004.
+• Baraka Pita Bakery & Mediterranean Deli is a hidden gem on Main Street, which serves up authentic Lebanese dishes to eat in or take out.
+Some stand-outs include hefty, bold-flavoured chicken shawarmas, juicy beef donairs, zesty spinach fatires and freshly baked pitas.
+1783 Main Street, 204-334-2004.

-- Row upon row of baked cakes, bagels, cookies, breads and pastries beckon from the glass case at Gunn’s Bakery.
+• Row upon row of baked cakes, bagels, cookies, breads and pastries beckon from the glass case at Gunn’s Bakery.
 One of the oldest family-run bakeries in Western Canada, Gunn’s is renowned for its kosher and ethnic baked goods.
-Of the 300 products offered, the most famous is the sweet, flaky applejack pastry.
-247 Selkirk Ave, 582-2364. http://www.gunnsbakery.com
+247 Selkirk Avenue, 204-582-2364.

-- Set in an elegant dining room inside McPhillips Station Casino, Michele’s lays out glorious buffet and brunch spreads to please all tastes.
+• Set in an elegant dining room inside McPhillips Station Casino, Michele’s lays out glorious buffet and brunch spreads to please all tastes.
 Prime rib and seafood buffets are offered Friday and Saturday respectively.
 Diners must be 18 years of age and over to enter.
-484 McPhillips St, 957-2500. http://www.mcphillipsstation.com/dining
+484 McPhillips Street, 204-957-2500.

-- It’s easy to spot White Top Drive-In with its iconic red-and-white stripes.
+• It’s easy to spot White Top Drive-In with its iconic red-and-white stripes.
 Flavourful “Fat Boy” chili burgers, poutine and creamy, sumptuous ice cream sundaes make White Top a beloved neighbourhood standby.
-409 Manitoba Ave, 589-4419.
+409 Manitoba Avenue, 204-589-4419.

 Top Places to Shop

-- Coffee connoisseurs clamour for Black Pearl Coffee’s aromatic beans, micro-roasted on site daily.
+• Coffee connoisseurs clamour for Black Pearl Coffee’s aromatic beans, micro-roasted on site daily.
 Pick up bags of premium, certified fair-trade and organic coffee sourced from around the world.
-460 Dufferin Ave, 586-3989. http://www.blackpearlcoffee.ca/
+460 Dufferin Avenue, 204-586-3989.

-- One of three locations in town, Gimli Fish Market is a top source for fresh seafood and fish, particularly from Lake Winnipeg.
+• One of three locations in town, Gimli Fish Market is a top source for fresh seafood and fish, particularly from Lake Winnipeg.
 Be sure to try smoked goldeye, a regional delicacy, which can be packed for travel.
-596 Dufferin Ave, 589-3474. http://gimlifish.com/
+596 Dufferin Avenue, 204-589-3474.

-- For a piece of Ukraine, The Todaschuk Sisters’ Ukrainian Boutique is chock full of folk art, Easter eggs, traditional red beads, CDs, embroidered tea towels, candles and other old world gifts.
+• For a piece of Ukraine, The Todaschuk Sisters’ Ukrainian Boutique is chock full of folk art, Easter eggs, traditional red beads, CDs, embroidered tea towels, candles and other old world gifts.
 Note: shopping is by appointment only.
-508 Selkirk Ave, 586-3445.
+508 Selkirk Avenue 204-586-3445.

-- Winnipeg Trading Post stocks a wide range of beads, furs and rawhide for native crafts.
+• Winnipeg Trading Post stocks a wide range of beads, furs and rawhide for native crafts.
 The gorgeous, ultra-soft mukluks and moccasins carried are a well-worth-it splurge.
-1128 Main St, 947-0513.
+1128 Main Street, 204-947-0513.

 Top Things to See and Do

-- McPhillips Station Casino transports guests back to the grand old days of the railroad with opulent chandeliers, red velvet and dark wood decor.
-Play VLTs, poker, bingo or blackjack; catch live entertainment; or watch a game in the sports bar inside this 178,000 sq. ft. centre.
-484 McPhillips St, 957-2500. http://www.casinosofwinnipeg.com/
+• McPhillips Station Casino transports guests back to the grand old days of the railroad with opulent chandeliers, red velvet and dark wood decor.
+Play VLTs, poker, bingo or blackjack; catch live entertainment; or watch a game in the sports bar.
+484 McPhillips Street, 204-957-2500.

-- There are 18 holes of family entertainment amongst the black-light glow of painted sea creatures and dinosaurs at U-Puttz Black Light Mini Golf.
-423 McPhillips St, 582-2166. http://www.u-puttz.ca/
+• There are 18 holes of family entertainment amongst the black-light glow of painted sea creatures and dinosaurs at U-Puttz Black Light Mini Golf.
+423 McPhillips Street, 204-582-2166.